-What is the difference between Classic Photo Print or Poster and Standard Photo Print or Poster?
+What is the difference between Supreme Photo Print or Poster and Supreme Flex Photo Print or Poster?

 While it may not seem all that important what aspect ratio your camera produces, it can have an impact on your digital photo prints or posters.

-When you choose a Classic Photo Print or Poster your photo will be printed in a fixed length-to-width ratio of 3:2, independent from the aspect ratio produced by your camera.
+When you choose a Supreme Photo Print or Poster your photo will be printed in a fixed length-to-width ratio of 3:2, independent from the aspect ratio produced by your camera.